RCOSDP/weko/docs/developersguide/create-a-datamodel.rst

 ^^^^^^^

 Users need to find records easily.
 Often this means to type a few words and get a list of results ordered by their relevance.
-Invenio uses Elasticsearch as its search engine.
+WEKO3 uses Elasticsearch as its search engine.
 It needs to be configured in order to find the records as expected.